Gaza genocide: Indirect deaths

-Rasha Khatib, Martin McKee, and Salim Yusuf published an estimate of the number of deaths, directly or indirectly caused by the conflict, that as of July 2024 had already occurred or would occur in the coming months and years.
+Rasha Khatib, Martin McKee, and Salim Yusuf published an estimate of the number of deaths, directly or indirectly caused by the conflict, that by July 2024 had already occurred or would occur in the coming months and years.
 Indirect Palestinian deaths from disease are expected to be much higher due to the intensity of the conflict, destruction of healthcare infrastructure, lack of food, water, shelter, and safe places for civilians to flee, and reduction in UNRWA funding.
 They estimated that the total conflict-related deaths in Gaza will likely be four to 16 times higher than the reported death toll.
 By multiplying the reported deaths by five, they argued that "186,000 or even more deaths could be attributable to the current conflict in Gaza".
 Spagat wrote that their estimate "lacks a solid foundation and is implausible", but it was "fair to call attention to the fact that not all of the deaths are going to be direct violent ones", and has called the death toll in Gaza "staggeringly high".
 Donald Bloxham also notes that most deaths have been "indirect deaths" in various wars and that the "systematic obstruction of supplies into Gaza" is an Israeli policy, which makes calling these deaths "indirect" incorrect.

 An October 2024 letter by US healthcare workers who had served in Gaza since 7 October 2023 tried to estimate the number of Gazans who had died of starvation based on publicly available IPC reports.
 It said the most conservative estimate was that at least 62,413 people in Gaza had died from starvation, most of them young children; this estimate was based on the assumption that catastrophic (level 5) food insecurity results in a death rate of at least 2 deaths per 10,000 people per day.
 The physicians also estimated that at least 5,000 people had died from lack of access to care for chronic diseases.
 The indirect death estimates in two studies reviewed by The Economist implied that the life expectancy in Gaza has fallen by 35 years, rivalling the Rwandan genocide in absolute terms.

+Serious bodily and mental harm

+The number of injured since 7 October 2023 due to Israeli military actions is greater than 174,000, and Gaza has the most child amputees per capita worldwide.
+In the same period over 1,040 Palestinians have been killed in the West Bank.

+By March 2024, an estimated 17,000 children were "wounded child, no surviving family" (WCNSF), a new medical term.
+According to a UN committee, the Gaza war has resulted in disabilities for more than 21,000 children as of September 2025.